AI platform helps NUHS ease hospital bed crunch by predicting availability up to 2 weeks in advance

 The Straits Times has reported that both public and private hospitals are experiencing a shortage of beds, with some patients remaining in the emergency department for days before being moved to wards.

-The AI can also predict a patient’s risk of deteriorating by reading doctor’s notes on him, vital signs and other test results.
+The AI can also predict a patient’s risk of deteriorating health by reading doctors’ notes on him, vital signs and other test results.

 NUHS said the next step is to develop the AI’s ability to recommend care plans for the patient.